Heart Rates Guide: Normal, Abnormal & When to Seek Help | Gleneagles Hospitals Malaysia

 Causes of Unhealthy Heart Rates

-External factors such as exposure to extreme temperatures can influence heart rate, with hypothermia causing a decrease in heart rate and heatstroke potentially leading to tachycardia (elevated heart rate condition).
+• Exposure to extreme temperatures can influence heart rate, with hypothermia causing a decrease in heart rate and heatstroke potentially leading to tachycardia (an elevated heart rate condition).

-Identifying When to Seek Medical Attention
+When to Seek Medical Attention for an Abnormal Heart Rate

 Tips for Maintaining a Healthy Heart Rate